Syedaaneesa/Alpine-cottage/README.md

 ## 💡 Learnings & Achievements

-- Improved understanding of **Elementor customization** and responsive design.
+Strengthened skills in Elementor customization and responsive design.

-- Enhanced **SEO setup** and site performance optimization skills.
+Expanded expertise in SEO configuration and performance optimization.

-- Successfully managed a full **client project lifecycle** — from planning to launch.
+Effectively handled the full client project lifecycle, from planning to launch.

 ---